mozilla/version-control-tools/docs/hgmo/replication.rst

 result in removing machines necessary to service current load.
 When you consider that replication issues tend to occur during periods of high load, you can imagine what bad situations automatic decisions could get us in.
-Extreme care must be practices when going down this road.
+Extreme care must be practiced when going down this road.

 Data Loss
 ^^^^^^^^^